fmidev/metolib/doc/wfsrequestparser.md

 Because of the way jQuery XML parser works, the current WfsRequestParser is very picky about the element namespace prefixes used in the response.
-It relies on the XML elements using the namespace prefixes used at data.fmi.fi WFS service:
+It relies on the XML elements using the namespace prefixes used at opendata.fmi.fi WFS service:

 * `wfs` for `http://www.opengis.net/wfs/2.0`
 * `xlink` for "http://www.w3.org/1999/xlink'